mhered/nintendo_switch_robot_controller/README.md

 If successful, `dmesg | grep -i nintendo` should show logs.

-Anyways I had to revert.
+Anyway, I had to revert.
 Instead I tried to install it manually:

 Download the `hid-nintendo` Source Code: